U2NG/2018-OSF-Demo/04_OSF_Sharing.md

 Now, we know this isn’t a great metric, particularly for newer papers, but since there is still a heavy emphasis places on it, we want to make sure that whatever we make open can be cited by other people who used it.

 We talked before about how you can get DOIs for your work through public registrations.
+E.g. EZID (for UC) and DataCite, OSF GUID.

 **Every project and component on the OSF also has an automatically generated citation which uses the GUID of the page, so as long as you have the correct contributor list on your project, everyone can get credit for it.**

-But, since citation counts have limitations, what else could we use to measure the impact of our work?
+Since citation counts have limitations, what else could we use to measure the impact of our work?

 Two things we might be interested in are **views and downloads.** For all public projects we track how many people are visiting a page, and we track how often all files are downloaded.

+#### ***Daniel Lakens Example:***

 Now, your projects aren’t particularly old, so they probably won’t have very many views.
 But, if we search for **Daniel Lakens** and click on this project, we can see how views and downloads can give vastly different information than citation counts.
- * This is an OSF project associated with an article published in Frontiers, which is an open access journal.
+ * This is an `OSF project associated with an article published in Frontiers`, which is an open access journal.
 The paper and supplemental materials were also made publicly available on the OSF.
+[OSF link here](https://osf.io/ixgcd/)

  * This paper has had a bit under 100 citations, which isn’t bad, but it’s not a huge amount of impact.
-If we click on the **files tab**, that will allow us to see the download counts for all the files.
-You can see that the paper has been downloaded around 1500 times, which is a ton.
+  * If we click on the **files tab**, that will allow us to see the download counts for all the files.
+You can see that the paper has been downloaded around 6400 times, which is a ton.

-Additionally, if we go to the **statistics tab**, we can see how many people are viewing the cite and where in the world they are viewing it from.
+Additionally, if we go to the **Analytics tab**, we can see how many people are viewing the cite and where in the world they are viewing it from.

 These view and download numbers are telling a much more impressive story than the citations; **a lot of people are interested this project because they find the materials useful.**